Azure/draft-classic/docs/design.md

 ## Other Architectural Considerations

-Instead of a draftd HTTP server, we originally thought Draft could spawn a Draft pod "job" (via `draft up`) that runs only when `draft up` is called.
+Instead of a draftd gRPC server, we originally thought Draft could spawn a Draft pod "job" (via `draft up`) that runs only when `draft up` is called.
 In that case, the `draft` client would be the main focal point for client AND server-side configuration.
 This has the advantage of requiring fewer resource demands server-side (being that there's no perpetually running instance in the